PointMapPolicy: Structured Point Cloud Processing for Multi-Modal Imitation Learning: Simulation Experiment Details

 \paragraph{Benchmark Setup.} The CALVIN benchmark~\cite{mees2022calvin} is a long-horizon manipulation benchmark featuring four visually distinct tabletop environments (A--D), each containing a common set of objects and 34 manipulation tasks.
 Agents are given natural language instructions describing sequences of up to 5 tasks to be executed in order.
 The primary evaluation involves completing 1000 such instruction chains in environment D. Agents are scored by the number of tasks successfully completed per chain, with a maximum rollout length of 5.

 \paragraph{Evaluation Protocol.} We evaluate PointMapPolicy on one standard CALVIN settings: \textbf{ABC$\rightarrow$D}, where the policy is trained on environments A, B, and C, and evaluated zero-shot on D. Only 1\% of the play data is paired with language, requiring models to learn from primarily unlabeled data.
-The ABC$\rightarrow$D setup tests visual and environmental generalization, while D$\rightarrow$D emphasizes efficiency in low-resource, language-scarce settings. \paragraph{Baselines.} We compare against a broad set of state-of-the-art language-conditioned policies spanning imitation, diffusion, and foundation-model-based architectures: \begin{itemize} \item \textbf{HULC}~\cite{mees2022hulc}: a hierarchical imitation learning framework that combines a discrete skill planner (learned via VAE) with a low-level controller trained on dense teleoperation data.
-It does not use language pretraining or frozen encoders.
+The ABC$\rightarrow$D setup tests visual and environmental generalization, while D$\rightarrow$D emphasizes efficiency in low-resource, language-scarce settings. \paragraph{Baselines.} We compare against a broad set of state-of-the-art language-conditioned policies spanning imitation, diffusion, and foundation-model-based architectures: \begin{itemize}

-\item \textbf{LAD}~\cite{zhang2022lad}: extends HULC by replacing the planner with a high-level diffusion model that learns to generate latent skills conditioned on goals.
-The policy uses a U-Net-based diffusion process and CLIP-encoded language inputs.